-This brief guide (a) highlights some strategies related to both dissemination and diffusion and (b) suggests some references for learning more.
+To amplify a bit, below we (a) highlight some strategies related to both dissemination and diffusion and (b) suggest some references for learning more.

 Dissemination

 The process is that of distribution or circulation.
 This is accomplished through various delivery mechanisms (e.g., in person and online presentations, hard copy mailing, email, webinars, websites).